-In just a few years, Chamonix, in France has become a 'world class' trail running destination and there's no wonder why!
+Trail run in Chamonix Valley, France, a 'world class' trail running destination.
 This alpine town of international fame continues to hold its title as the world capital of adventure sports.
-Since the the very first Winter Olympics in 1924 Chamonix has been a venue for world class events.
+Since the the first Winter Olympics in 1924 Chamonix has been a venue for world class events.

-The views of sparkling glaciers, the history and conquest of Mont Blanc, it's easy access and vast choice of trails are just a few of the reasons each year trail runners from all over the world seek to explore Chamonix's 'Classic Trails'.
+Views of sparkling glaciers, the history and conquest of Mont Blanc, easy access and vast choice of trails are just a few of the reasons trail runners from all over the world seek to explore Chamonix's 'Classic Trails'.

-Get to know the stunning valley of Chamonix on this 4-day guided running break.
-Designed for those you who run on a regular basis and who want to maximise holiday time on the trails.
-Each day choose from either an Intermediate level run, or shorter Moderate option - see run levels.
+Get to know the mythical valley of Chamonix on this 4-day guided running break.
+Designed for those who run on a regular basis and want to maximise holiday time on the trails.
+There are options to shorten your running day by taking a train, bus or cable car, allowing you to choose either an Intermediate level run, or shorter Moderate option - see run levels.

 “If we could bottle your knowledge and enthusiasm, it would be a wonderful thing!”
 John Sullivan, Portland, USA, Nike

-Situated in the heart of the French Alps sharing borders with both Italy and Switzerland, Chamonix is now known as the 'running capital of the world'.
+In the heart of the French Alps sharing borders with Italy and Switzerland, Chamonix is known as the 'running capital of the world'.
 Run sections of the famous Mont Blanc Marathon and Mont Blanc Ultra Trail, reach mountain summits, run ridge lines and get off the beaten track surrounded by awe-inspiring vistas.

-At the end of each day you will have time to relax and soak up the Alpine environment in our traditional French mountain hotel which is situated at the foot of the famous Glacier des Bossons.
-From the terrace you can take in the mind-blowing scale of the mighty Mont Blanc which towers above the valley, the highest mountain in Western Europe at 4810m (15,776ft).
+At the end of each day you will have time to relax and soak up the Alpine environment.
+This bustling community has a great cafe culture, and there are many bars, restaurants and shops to browse.
+From the centre of Chamonix town you have views of the mighty Mont Blanc which towers above the valley, the highest mountain in Western Europe at 4810m (15,776ft).

 Our coaches are experienced runners who race in various sporting distances and disciplines.
 As well as our guided trail run in the Dolomites, through Provence & the Verdon Gorge and around Mont Blanc we offer bespoke training and coaching for ultra marathons, triathlon and ski racing.
 So if you have a specific goal in mind and would like personal training or private guiding on these routes then we can help you.
 Please contact us with any questions.